Multivariable Bidirectional Mendelian Randomization via Bayesian Directed Cyclic Graphical Models with Correlated Errors

 To enable the use of summary-level data---common in MR where individual-level data may be unavailable due to privacy concerns---we represent the conditional distribution in \eqref{ConditionalDistn} in terms of sufficient statistics, which are empirical second-moment matrices:

 These sufficient statistics allow us to make causal inference without requiring access to individual-level data.
-The distribution \eqref{ConditionalDistn}, based on the sufficient statistics, is given by:
+The distribution \eqref{ConditionalDistn}, based on the sufficient statistics, is given by (see Supplementary Section-S$1$ for the derivation):

-Our goal is to estimate the matrices \(\mathbf{A}, \mathbf{B}, \mathbf{C}\), and \(\mathbf{\Sigma^*}\), which together capture the causal relationships among traits, instrumental effects, covariate effects, and the confounding effects.
-To achieve this, we adopt a fully Bayesian framework: we place prior distributions on these parameters and use Markov chain Monte Carlo (MCMC) to sample them from their joint posterior distribution.
+Our goal is to estimate the matrices \(\mathbf{A}, \mathbf{B}, \mathbf{C}\), and \(\mathbf{\Sigma^*}\), which respectively capture the causal relationships among traits, instrumental effects, covariate effects, and the confounding effects.
+To achieve this, we adopt a fully Bayesian framework by placing prior distributions on these parameters and using Markov chain Monte Carlo (MCMC) to sample them from their joint posterior distribution.
 Using sufficient statistics also improves the scalability with respect to the sample size $n$.
-The cost of evaluating the likelihood based on raw data is \(\mathcal{O}\!\big(n\{p^{2}+p(k+l)\}+p^{3}\big)\) whereas that of sufficient statistics is \(\mathcal{O}\!\big(p^{3}+p^{2}(k+r)+p(k+l)^{2}\big)\), which is a big reduction if \(n\gg\{p,k,l\}\).
-In the following sections, we detail the prior specifications and the posterior inference procedure.
+The cost of evaluating the likelihood based on raw data is \(\mathcal{O}\!\big(n\{p^{2}+p(k+l)\}+p^{3}\big)\) whereas that of sufficient statistics is \(\mathcal{O}\!\big(p^{3}+p^{2}(k+l)+p(k+l)^{2}\big)\), which is a big reduction if \(n\gg\{p,k,l\}\).